ewang212/CryoDRGN-Group/README.md

 Spatial VAE has checkpoints `ckpts_spatial` and `ckpts_spatial_mlp`.

+Unfortunately, the checkpoints are too large to upload to github, so here is a link: https://drive.google.com/file/d/1tEpwDLfhBfca_NO3XNF_ct85OYEZLXjx/view?usp=sharing

 Note: Remember to change directory paths in config file to your local directory.